-- Their inability to hear, move, and dress, toilet, and bath independently increases their vulnerability to intrusive personal care or abuse; - o Living in isolation from parents, siblings, extended family and friends increases the likelihood of abuse; - Should they have communication or intellectual impairments, they may be ignored, disbelieved or misunderstood should they complain about abuse; - Parents or others taking care of the child may be under considerable pressure or stress because of physical, financial and emotional issues in caring for their child.
+- Children with disabilities are more vulnerable to all forms of abuse be it mental, physical or sexual in all settings, including the family, schools, private and public institutions, inter alia alternative care, work environment and community at large.
+It is often quoted that children with disabilities are five times more likely to be victims of abuse.
+In the home and in institutions, children with disabilities are often subjected to mental and physical violence and sexual abuse, and they are also particularly vulnerable to neglect and negligent treatment since they often present an extra physical and financial burden on the family.
+In addition, the lack of access to a functional complaint receiving and monitoring mechanism is conducive to systematic and continuing abuse.
+School bullying is a particular form of violence that children are exposed to and more often than not, this form of abuse targets children with disabilities.
+Their particular vulnerability may be explained inter alia by the following main reasons: - Their inability to hear, move, and dress, toilet, and bath independently increases their vulnerability to intrusive personal care or abuse; - Living in isolation from parents, siblings, extended family and friends increases the likelihood of abuse; - Should they have communication or intellectual impairments, they may be ignored, disbelieved or misunderstood should they complain about abuse; - Parents or others taking care of the child may be under considerable pressure or stress because of physical, financial and emotional issues in caring for their child.
 Studies indicate that those under stress may be more likely to commit abuse; - o Children with disabilities are often wrongly perceived as being non-sexual and not having an understanding of their own bodies and, therefore, they can be targets of abusive people, particularly those who base abuse on sexuality (para.
 42, points (a) to (e)).